Online games can be great fun for your child, but make sure you can help them manage the risks.

 - Encourage your child not to share personal information like their full name, birthdate, address, phone number, school name or identifiable photos.

 - Suggest they use an avatar or other image with a screen name that does not reveal their real name.

 - Warn them not to talk to another player in private chat or game chat mode.

 - Tell your child to notify you immediately if a stranger tries to start a conversation about something inappropriate or requests personal information.

-- If you suspect your child is being groomed online, you should report this to your local police or Crimestoppers
+- If you suspect your child is being groomed by a sexual predator online, you should report this to your local police or Crimestoppers

-- Read more advice in our guide to unwanted contact and grooming for parents and carers.
+- Read more about grooming and unwanted contact for parents and carers.

 Support your child if they experience bullying

 - Encourage them not to respond or retaliate.

 - Keep a record of the harassing messages.